Xakkusu/1_project_pilates/README.md

 - I want to know how I can contact the studio

 #### Returning User Goals
-- I want to know updated information about courses (especially as I progress myself with the levels)
+- I want to know updated information about courses (especially as I progress with the levels)
 - I want to know how to contact the studio
 - I want to stay up-tp-date with new classes and trainers